BharathPalanisamy/US-Census-Male-to-Female-Ratio/README.md

 - The graph will display population trends, male-to-female ratios, and a visual indicator of gender population dominance over time.

 ## Credit of this idea goes to my mentor: Santhosh Kanala
+## I also thank my Dad, Chandran Palanisamy for his tips in simplyfying the graphing